dpjanes/iotdb-accountkit-example/README.md

 though it has been substantially rewritten to use unirest and promises.

+Promises make the code a lot longer, but hopefully every individual step makes sense and is "correct".

+## Help Needed

+Right now the `appsecret_proof` is not working, so you'll have to turn this off on the Facebook App Page.
+If you have some insight into why this may be, let me know.

 ## Running

 * set up a Facebook Web App